Setting up a VM as your remote workstation

 When connceting to a remote machine, you may encounter an error with the message “Could not establish connection…Permission denied (publickey)”.
 It’ll look something like this:

 If this occurs, a few things could be causing the problem.
-Click ‘More Actions…’, and scroll up in the error output log at the bottom of the window.
-Scroll until you find the text azureuser@________: Permission denied (publickey).
+Click ‘More Actions…’, then hold the Control key and click the Output log... link in the terminal at the bottom of the screen:

 chmod 0400 _________